department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases.md

 ---
 layout: page-breadcrumbs.html
-title: Agent Orange-Related Health Problems
+title: Agent Orange-Related Conditions
 plainlanguage: 10-26-16 certified in compliance with the Plain Language Act
 template: 6-info-page
 ---

-We believe the following conditions (illnesses) are likely caused by contact with Agent Orange (a toxic chemical used to clear trees and plants during the Vietnam War).
-If you had contact with Agent Orange while serving in the military—and now have 1 or more of these conditions—you may be able to get VA support (called disability compensation or benefits).
+We believe the following conditions are likely caused by contact with Agent Orange (a toxic chemical used to clear trees and plants during the Vietnam War).
+If you had contact with Agent Orange while serving in the military—and now have 1 or more of these conditions—find out if you can get disability compensation or benefits.

-###Cancers believed to be caused by contact with Agent Orange
+### Cancers believed to be caused by contact with Agent Orange

 - **[Chronic B-cell Leukemia](http://www.publichealth.va.gov/exposures/agentorange/conditions/bcell-leukemia.asp):**
   A type of cancer that affects your white blood cells (cells in your body's immune system that help to fight off illnesses and infections)